Chino Hills: Chino Hills earthquake

 On July 29, 2008, a magnitude 5.4 earthquake was located 3 mi southwest of Chino Hills that was felt throughout Southern California and felt as far east as the Las Vegas Valley and as far south as San Diego.
 It occurred at 11:42 am PDT and caused structural damage to buildings, including to St. Jude Centers for Rehabilitation and Wellness and to the Pomona City Hall.
 Water mains were ruptured in limited areas of Los Angeles, and superficial damage was done to the facades of businesses and other buildings.
 Many businesses, including Wal-Mart, reported damage to merchandise which was knocked to the floor and South Coast Plaza in Costa Mesa suffered damage to a portion of the ceiling which was knocked to the chair of a restaurant.

 There were reports of minor injuries but no fatalities.

 Fauna

-The famed cliff swallows of Mission San Juan Capistrano are now nesting in Chino Hills.
+The cliff swallows of Mission San Juan Capistrano nest in Chino Hills.
 Thousands of the small birds, up from 'wintering' in Argentina, have built their mud nests in the eaves of the Vellano Country Club, a community situated around a golf course in the hills.